frostbone25/Unity-Baked-Volumetrics/README.md

 ### Advantages

 - Fast, because at runtime a 3D texture is sampled and raymarched against the scene depth buffer.
+No additional (sampling of lights and shadowmaps, etc.) are performed.
 - The look of the volumetrics are generated purely offline.
 With the nature of it being offline you can apply alot more computation and processing to sample things like indirect lighting which completely transforms the look of the fog.

 ### Drawbacks